 – Bring water with some salt (or the broth) to a boil and place pockets inside, they are done when they float on the surface.

-- Take them out with a slotted spoon.
+– Remove them from water by using a slotted spoon.

-- Sprinkle Maultaschen with roasted breadcrumbs and serve them with lettuce.
+– Sprinkle Maultaschen with parsley and the breadcrumbs.